 10. Compliance Schedule

-The regulated community will be required to comply upon enactment of the proposed regulations.
+The regulated community would be required to comply upon adoption of the proposed regulations.